huydd79/conjur-ocp.local-lab/README.md

 ![conjurgui](./images/05.conjur-gui.png)

 ## **Step2.2.5: Installing conjur CLI**
-Login to VM as root and running below commands
+Login to VM as crcuser and running below commands
 ```
-cd /opt/lab/conjur-k8s-lab/2.conjur-setup
+/opt/lab/conjur-ocp.local-lab/2.conjur-setup
-./06.installing-conjur-cli.sh
+./25.installing-conjur-cli.sh
 ```

 Enter ```yes``` for ```Trust this certificate``` question and providing admin password for conjur cli configuration.

-Using command ```conjur whoami``` to doublecheck the result.
+Using command ```conjur whoami``` and ```conjur list``` to doublecheck the result.

 ## **Step2.2.6: Loading demo data and enable conjur-k8s-jwt authentication**
-Login to VM as root and running below commands
+Login to VM as crcuser and running below commands
 ```
 cd /opt/lab/conjur-k8s-lab/2.conjur-setup
-./07.loading-demo-data.sh
+./26.loading-demo-data.sh
-./08.enable-k8s-jwt-authenticator.sh
+./27.enable-k8s-jwt-authenticator.sh
-./09.loading-conjur-jwt-data.sh
+./28.loading-conjur-jwt-data.sh
 ```
 Using ```curl -k https://conjur-master.demo.local/info``` to see the authenticaion options that are enabled.
 ```